-If there are no spaces available at the time of your application, your child's name will be added to a waiting list for the relevant year group at the school.
-When a space becomes available it will be filled by one of the pupils on the waiting list in accordance with the oversubscription criteria listed in section 6.2 of this policy.
+If there are no spaces available at the time of your application, your child's name will be added to a waiting list for the relevant year group.
+When a space becomes available, it will be filled by 1 of the pupils on the waiting list in accordance with the oversubscription criteria listed in section 6.3 of this policy.
 Priority will not be given to children on the basis that they have been on the waiting list the longest.